blancosilva/blancosilva.github.io/_posts/2016-09-10-periodic-table.md

 Note how the orange cluster gathers all noble gases together---although some extra elements have been included in this group.

 {% highlight python %}
-print data[km_model.labels_==3]['NAME']

 4           Argon
 14        Bromine
 20       Chlorine
 31       Fluorine
 38       Hydrogen
+41        Mercury
 44         Iodine
 48        Krypton
 58       Nitrogen
 62           Neon
 66         Oxygen
+68     Phosphorus
 107         Xenon
-Name: NAME, dtype: object
 {% endhighlight %}